An upper bound on geodesic length in 2D critical first-passage percolation: Proof of Proposition (construction of the geodesic)

 \textbf{Part \ref{cp3}:} Recall the definition of the circuit $\wh \DD$ at the beginning of this section and the observation that all the circuits $\incir_1,\ldots,\incir_L,\outcir_{L + 1},\ldots,\outcir_P$ are contained in $\intr(\wh \DD)$.

 We consider a modification of the environment as follows.
-If $L = P$ (meaning there is no circuit $\outcir_{L + 1}$), then consider the connected set of dual vertices that are neighbors of some vertex in $\mathcal{B}$.
+If $L = P$ (meaning there is no circuit $\outcir_{L + 1}$), then consider the connected set of dual vertices that are dual neighbors of at least one vertex in $\mathcal{B}$.
 Set all the dual edges connecting this set to closed (along with their primal counterparts).
 Call the cluster of closed dual edges connected to these edges $W_{\mathcal B}$.
 If $P > L$, then we are given a fixed dual neighbor $x^\star$ of $\outcir_{L + 1}$ lying in $\ext(\outcir_{L + 1})$.
-The vertex $x^\star$ is the endpoint of an edge crossing $\outcir_{L + 1}$: set that edge to closed.
-Set all primal edges with at least one endpoint in $\intr(\outcir_{L + 1})$ to closed.
+The vertex $x^\star$ is the endpoint of an edge crossing $\outcir_{L + 1}$: set that edge (and its primal counterpart) to closed.
+Also set to closed all edges whose midpoint is in $\intr(\outcir_{L+1})$.
 Then, $W_{\mathcal B}$ is the cluster of dual closed edges that connects to these edges inside $\outcir_{L + 1}$.

 We construct another closed cluster, denoted $W_{\mathcal A}$, as follows.
 If $L = 0$ so that there is no circuit $\incir_L$, then we set all dual edges connecting dual neighbors of $\mathcal A$ to closed and let $W_{\mathcal A}$ be the closed dual cluster of these edges.
-If $L > 0$, then we set all edges that lie on the circuit $\incir_L$ or have at least one endpoint in $\intr(\incir_L)$ to closed, and we let $W_{\mathcal A}$ be the closed cluster of the associated dual edges in the modified environment.
-We also set all edges with at least one endpoint in $\ext(\wh \DD)$ to closed, and let $W_{\wh \DD}$ be the infinite cluster of closed edges connected to $\wh \DD$ in the modified environment.
+If $L > 0$, then we set all edges whose midpoint lies on $\incir_L$ or in $\intr(\incir_L)$ to closed, and we let $W_{\mathcal A}$ be the closed cluster of the associated dual edges in the modified environment.
+We also set all edges whose midpoint is in $\ext(\wh \DD)$ to closed, and let $W_{\wh \DD}$ be the infinite cluster of closed edges connected to $\wh \DD$ in the modified environment.

 Now, assume, by way of contradiction, that in the orignial environment, there is no closed dual path from $x^\star$ (or from $\mathcal{B}$ if $L = P$) to $\incir_{L}$ (or to $\mathcal{A}$ if $L = 0$).
 Then, in the modified environment, $W_{\mathcal A} \neq W_{\mathcal B}$.
-Lemma \ref{lem:separate_sets} implies the existence of an open circuit $\CC$, lying in the interior of $\DD$ that contains $W_{\mathcal A}$ in its interior and $W_{\mathcal B}$ in its exterior, or vise versa (It may be helpful to refer back to Figure \ref{fig:two_clusters}).
+Lemma \ref{lem:separate_sets} implies the existence of an open circuit $\CC$, lying in the interior of $\DD$ that contains $W_{\mathcal A}$ in its interior and $W_{\mathcal B}$ in its exterior, or vice versa (it may be helpful to refer back to Figure \ref{fig:two_clusters}).
 The circuit $\CC$ must also be open in the original environment.